A Universal Formulation of Uncertainty Relation for Error and Disturbance: Uncertainty Relation for errors

-Now that we have equipped ourselves with the necessary concepts and facts, we present our result.
-Let $A$ and $B$ be quantum observables, and $\rho$ be a quantum state on $\mathcal{H}$.
+Now that we have equipped ourselves with the necessary concepts and facts, let us present our result.
+Let $A, B \in \lobspq{H}{\rho}$ with $\rho \in \stspq{H}$.
 Then, for any pair of quantum measurements $M$ and $N$ admitting a joint description, the inequality

 holds, where

 and